DavidAlvrz/FastURL/README.md

-# Fast UR
+# Fast URL
-### Simple solution for free, ads-free and custom URL shortening.
+## Simple solution for free, ads-free and custom URL shortening.

 - Built with Angular and Golang
 - Hosted on Oracle Cloud Infrastructure